Coolbones236/TextToAudioConverter/README.md

 Description:
-Text to Speech App is a desktop application that converts text into spoken audio using voices and multiple audio formats.
+Text to Speech App is a desktop application that converts text into spoken audio using voices and multiple audio formats using python.
 Designed for ease of use and versatility, it supports drag-and-drop, multi-format documents, theme customization, and real-time playback control.

 🔑 Key Features:
 ✅ Multi-format Input: Open or drag-and-drop .txt, .docx, .pdf, .rtf, and .odt files